darnjo/web-api-commander/README.md

 java -jar web-api-commander.jar --getEntities --uri <u> --bearerToken <b> --outputFile <o>
 ```

+Make sure that any `uri` containing spaces or special characters is
+wrapped in 'single quotes'.

 When using the `--useEdmEnabledClient` option, results will be verified
 against Server metadata after being downloaded.
 If this option is chosen,
 then `--serviceRoot` is required so that the Web API Commander can pull